List of GSLV launches: GSLV MK. II flight F09

 This was the fourth consecutive successful flight of GSLV Mk.
 II with indigenous cryogenic engine.
 The flight placed the regional satellite South Asia Satellite was previously named as South Asian Association for Regional Cooperation (SAARC) Satellite.
-The satellite was a gift from India to its neighbors to bolsters Prime Minister Narendra Modi's neighborhood first policy Afghanistan, Bangladesh, Bhutan, Maldives, Nepal and Sri Lanka are the users of the multi-dimensional facilities provided by the satellite.
+The satellite was a gift from India to its neighbors to bolster Prime Minister Narendra Modi's neighborhood first policy.
+Afghanistan, Bangladesh, Bhutan, Maldives, Nepal and Sri Lanka are the users of the multi-dimensional facilities provided by the satellite.